drewstaylor/area-52-course-2-lessons/lesson-01-cw721/exercise-05/exercise.md

 2. Adding custom logic means changing `cw721-base` (a public library) so it's not really `cw721-base` anymore.

-### Token collection contract?

-Luckily, it's quick and easy to import `cw721-base` into a third "token collection" package. `cw721-base` is designed to be used this way and will drastically minimize the amount of code you need to write yourself.

 # Exercise

 Now we'll create the collection contract for `some_token`.
 This is the only code needed for creating the collection contract (along with the `Cargo.toml` which imports the dependencies).
 Your task is to finish writing the entry points.